CPS & assembly

 continuation is passed as an address on the stack (pushed by

-and jumped to by ret
+call and jumped to by ret).
+This is a useful

 perspective, because it makes multi-continuation setups quite natural.